 Next, investigate how much spare capacity you have on the inter-DC links during the peak period (unless someone gives you 48 hours to evacuate the data center, you have to assume the worst-case scenario).
 Subtract that from the required migration bandwidth.
 Now you know how much extra bandwidth you need to support the disaster avoidance solution.

 Last step: ask your service provider for a quote and multiply incremental monthly costs by the expected period between disaster avoidance events (if you want to be extra fancy, compute the present value of a perpetual expense).

 The present value of the future WAN link expenses is the minimum implementation cost of the disaster avoidance idea; add the additional equipment/licensing expenses you need to support it (for example, OTV licenses for Nexus 7000) and the costs caused by increased operational complexity.
 Icing on the cake: add the opportunity cost of a once-in-a-decade two-DC meltdown caused by a broadcast storm or a bridging loop.

 Expected final result: the disaster avoidance idea just might lose a bit of its luster after having to face the real-life implementation costs.
 Disagree?
 Please write a comment.

-You’ll find a long list of L2 DCI caveats and descriptions of major applicable technologies (including VPLS, OTV, vPC/VSS and F5’s EtherIP) in my Data Center Interconnects webinar (recording).
-They might come handy if someone forces you to implement layer-2 inter-DC link.
+You’ll find a long list of L2 DCI caveats and descriptions of major applicable technologies (including VPLS, OTV, vPC/VSS and F5’s EtherIP) in my Data Center Interconnects webinar.

-You’ll find big-picture perspective as well as in-depth discussions of various data center and network virtualization technologies in two other webinars: Data Center 3.0 for Networking Engineers (recording) and VMware Networking Deep Dive (recording).
+You’ll find big-picture perspective as well as in-depth discussions of various data center and network virtualization technologies in two other webinars: Data Center 3.0 for Networking Engineers and VMware Networking Deep Dive.